odoo/documentation/inventory/management/delivery/three_steps.rst

 customers.

-A few configuration steps are necessary in order to accomplish **Pick + Pack + Ship** in Odoo.
+A few configuration steps are necessary in order to accomplish **Pick + Pack + Ship** in Twenty20.
 These steps create some additional locations, which by default are called **Output** and **Packing Zone**.
 So, if your warehouse's code is ``WH``, this configuration will create a location called ``WH/Output`` and another one called ``WH/Packing Zone``.